alextsolovikos/alextsolovikos.github.io/_pages/about.md

 Aerospace Engineering PhD candidate at the University of Texas at Austin and Mechanical Engineering graduate (BS/MS with highest honors) from the National Technical University of Athens with a wide mathematical and programming background in control theory, computational engineering, and machine learning.
 I am currently working on ML for model reduction and control of high-dimensional, nonlinear systems, with an emphasis on turbulent flows.

-Some of the topics that I have worked on include stochastic optimal control, high-performance computing, deep learning models for trajectory prediction, reinforcement learning, fluid dynamics, adjoint-based aerodynamic shape optimization, and computational geometry.
-I have also worked extensively on environment perception and estimation problems in the industry for automotive applications, such as Radar-based localization and mapping, computer vision/HD map fusion, and deep learning for radar-only object detection.
-My coding skills include an advanced grasp of object-oriented languages, such as C++ and Python, as well as Fortran, and Matlab.
-I am also comfortable with parallel computing on high-performance computing clusters.

 I'm always looking for challenging problems with a purpose to work on!